Gesicki has put on 10 pounds of muscle during the offseason, Dave Hyde of the Sun-Sentinel reports.

 Gesicki was drafted by Miami in the second round of the 2018 NFL Draft primarily to serve as a red zone threat, but ends his rookie season without a single touchdown.
 Despite failing to make an impact in the Dolphins' offense all year, Gesicki remains a key part of the team's plans for the future and possesses a significant amount of upside going forward.
 Tight ends historically require a significant amount of time to acclimate to the speed of the NFL, and Gesicki's development should be approached with patience and tempered optimism.
 The 23-year-old will likely remain off the fantasy radar this offseason, but changes to Miami's personnel groups and coaching staff could propel Gesicki into a better situation in 2019 if the Dolphins' offense as a whole is able to improve.

-Gesicki brought in his only target during Sunday's 31-12 loss to the Packers.
+Gesicki caught his only target for five yards during Sunday's 17-7 loss to the Jaguars.

 Gesicki has now caught four passes across his last five games.
 The rookie second-round pick has showcased his potential as a red-zone threat on limited occasions this season but has yet to put together anything close to resembling a complete game.
 Gesicki is not worth fantasy attention outside of dynasty formats.

 Gesicki caught two of three targets for 23 yards during Sunday's 41-17 loss to the Vikings.

 Gesicki was the only tight end on the Dolphins' roster to record a catch Week 15, but was once again unable to put up notable fantasy points.
 In Miami's low-octane passing offense -- Ryan Tannehill completed only 11 of 24 passes for 108 yards without a touchdown during Sunday's loss -- Gesicki remains off the fantasy radar.
 The 23-year-old is an intriguing dynasty prospect but is not worth rostering in most other formats.